cyberboy666/r_e_c_u_r/documentation/exploring_feature_notes/investigating_live_video_input.md

 i have installed `sudo apt-get install gpac` and am using `subprocess.Popen` to run the `MP4Box` command from inside python. this way i can poll back into it and map the video only when its finished converting to stop blocking in the meantime. i also updated the display to show when the camera is previewing and recording. this all worked smoother than i expected.

-i also made a (suprizingly small) change to the browser to show the pi's videos folder next to the external devices. this will be useful for using the recordings saved and for copying files onto recurs disk. (the copying feature has been depriotised since it can be done manually with mouse/keyboard and could be risky / might want a confermation window ...)
+i also made a (surprisingly small) change to the browser to show the pi's videos folder next to the external devices. this will be useful for using the recordings saved and for copying files onto recurs disk. (the copying feature has been de-prioritized since it can be done manually with mouse/keyboard and could be risky / might want a confirmation window ...)

 another thing still to think about is how to protect from overfilling the sd card / external storage.
 - i have done this by checking before starting to record and every 10 seconds during recording if the disk space is under 10mb in which case it warns and stops the recording.